kdrag0n/protonaosp.kdrag0n.dev/docs/discover/features.md

 - [Support for microG and sandboxed Google Play Services](../advanced/google-services.md)
 - [Support for bootloader re-locking with verified boot](../advanced/verified-boot.md)
 - Secure quick settings
-- Internet & sensor permissions
+- Internet and sensor permission control
+- 7-day usage history for all permissions in privacy dashboard
+- Modern privacy indicators for location, camera, and microphone
-- Camera and microphone usage indicators
+- Camera and microphone privacy toggles
-- Permission usage dashboard
+- Quick log out from secondary users
 - Minor hardening from GrapheneOS

 ## Convenience

 We also have a few assorted features for your convenience:

-- Clear battery usage stats on demand
 - Call recording (where legal with one-party consent)
 - AI-powered back gesture
 - Adaptive brightness toggle in quick settings
 - Memory usage in Settings
-- Advanced settings expanded by default
 - Command-line tools for developers

 ## Customization